 (c) without good and sufficient cause destroy or mutilate any official document or record or alter or erase any entry therein.

+[Regulation 606 amended in Gazette 20 May 2014 p.
+1611.]

 607. Secrecy

-(1) A member or cadet shall not —
+(1) A member shall not —

-(a) give any person any information relating to the Force or other information that has been furnished to him or obtained by him in the course of his duty as a member or cadet; or
+(a) give any person any information relating to the Force or other information that has been furnished to, or obtained by, the member in the course of his or her duty as a member; or

-(b) disclose the contents of any official papers or documents that have been supplied to him in the course of his duties as a member or cadet or otherwise,
+(b) disclose the contents of any official papers or documents that have been supplied to the member in the course of his or her duties as a member or otherwise,

-except in the course of his duty as a member or cadet.
+except in the course of his or her duty as a member.

-(2) A member or cadet shall not, except with the express permission of his officer in charge or the Commissioner —
+(2) A member shall not, except with the express permission of his or her officer in charge or the Commissioner —

 (a) publicly comment, either orally or in writing, on any administrative action, or upon the administration of the Force; or

-(b) use for any purpose, other than for the discharge of his official duties as a member or cadet, information gained by him through his employment in the Force or as a cadet; or
+(b) use for any purpose, other than for the discharge of his or her official duties as a member, information gained by the member through his or her employment in the Force; or

 (c) communicate to the public, or to any unauthorised person any matter connected with the Force.

-(3) A member or cadet shall not —
+(3) A member shall not —

 (a) make any anonymous communication to the Commissioner or any commissioned officer;